aross2010/CineFind/README.md

 ## About

-CineFind is a movie-hub web application, where users can interact with members of the film community to enjoy film.
+CineFind is a movie-hub web application, where users can interact with members of the film community to enjoy film together.

 Here's what it does: